 You’ve decided to call in a contractor for your next home renovation project, but you haven’t chosen who to hire yet.
-How can you make sure you select a contractor that is competent, qualified and trustworthy?
-It’s all in the questions you ask during your search.
+How can you make sure you select one that is competent, qualified and trustworthy?
+It’s all in the questions you ask while hiring a contractor.

 If you don’t ask the right questions, you could be creating a giant headache for yourself down the line.
 Being shortsighted and neglecting to conduct a thorough interview of each potential contractor only invites trouble.